dbos-inc/dbos-docs/docs/getting-started/quickstart-programming-2.md

 }
 ```

-### Making it More Reliable with Workflows
+### Making it Reliable with Workflows

-However, we're still not completely reliable: if our server crashes midway through sending a request to Postman, the rollback code never executes and a spurious greeting is persisted to the database.
+One issue with this solution is that it isn't reliable: if our server crashes midway through sending a request to Postman, the rollback code never executes and a spurious greeting is persisted to the database.
 Luckily, Operon solves this problem with _workflows_, orchestration functions guaranteed to run to completion.
 Here's how we can use a workflow in our example: